 AbstractUnder what circumstances might providing citizens with information compensate for unreliable public services?
 We present a field-experimental evaluation of a program that provided households in Bangalore with advance notification of intermittently provided piped water.
 The implementers expected that increasing service predictability would reduce wait times for water, reduce costs related to waiting, and improve citizen-state relationships.
 As many citizens did not receive accurate information, our study detected no impacts on household wait times for water or state-citizen relations.
 Nonetheless, our study suggests that notifications about water timing reduced stress, especially among low income populations.
 These findings indicate that greater attention should be paid to both psychological outcomes and the information production and dissemination chain in information interventions.
 We introduce a causal framework for analyzing “information pipelines” to enable such efforts.

 AbstractWelfare programs in developing countries reach more people every day, potentially changing behavior and political landscapes in the long term.
 How do they affect an unstudied outcome, namely recipients' non-electoral political behavior?
-In these contexts, citizens often interact with governments to access resources, suggesting that receiving government benefits may decrease one's need to participate in such activity.
-Research on "policy feedback" in the United States, however, shows that resources delivered by programs simultaneously increase recipients' capacity for action and motivate them to protect these resources.
-I study the effects of a common welfare policy, namely subsidizing homeownership, on local-level demand-making in Mumbai, India.
-Through a natural experiment consisting of interviews of 834 applicants of subsidized housing lotteries 3-5 years after implementation, I find that winning an apartment increases both reported political participation to improve neighborhoods and knowledge about local politics, even among those who rent out the apartments.
-I present evidence suggesting that important mechanisms for these effects include changes in winners' attitudes and an increased interest in improving local communities.
-This study demonstrates that rather than mitigating the need for resources from local governments, welfare policies can actually generate self-interested local civic action by facilitating collective demand-making activity among groups of beneficiaries.
+In these contexts, citizens often interact with governments to access resources, suggesting that receiving benefits may decrease participation.
+Yet research on "policy feedback" in the US shows that resources from benefits increase recipients’ capacity for action and motivate them to protect these resources.
+I study the effects of a common policy, subsidizing homeownership, on demand-making in Mumbai, India.
+A natural experiment of multiple housing lotteries shows that winning increases reported demand-making and knowledge about local politics, even among those who rent out the homes.
+Mechanisms may include changes in attitudes and an increased interest in improving communities.
+This study shows that welfare policies can facilitate collective demand-making activity among groups of beneficiaries.